CB-Dex/SGTrevision/README.md

 - The preview counts and home overview update automatically when data changes.

 ## Notes
-- All references cite Blackstone's 2025 content, published by Wildy & Sons.
+- All references cite Blackstone's 2025 content
 - Feel free to adapt the styling in `styles.css` to suit your branding while preserving accessible colour contrast.
 # SGT Revision Briefings